Dr. Tobias Baril 🧬

 v) How common is TE-mediated adaptation, and in which host processes are adaptive TEs most likely to arise?

-Currently, I am characterising TE variation among populations of the fungal pathogen Zymoseptoria tritici with the aim of determining the impact of TEs on the observed rapid adaptation of Z. tritici during its spread across the globe, including the emergence of resistant phenotypes and changes enabling the pathogen to cope with climate challenges.
+Currently, I am using Zymoseptoria tritici as a model to investigate TE variation among populations, with the aim of determining the impact of TEs on the rapid adaptation of Z. tritici during its spread across the globe, including the emergence of resistant phenotypes and changes enabling the pathogen to cope with climate challenges.

-In addition, I am also continuing to develop novel bioinformatics methodologies for improved TE curation and annotation, including the development of the Earl Grey TE annotation pipeline, as well as approaches to facilitate the study of adaptive TEs.
+I continue to develop novel bioinformatics methodologies for improved TE curation and annotation, including the development of the Earl Grey TE annotation pipeline, as well as approaches to facilitate the study of adaptive TEs.

 I am currently an SNSF postdoctoral fellow working with Prof. Daniel Croll in the Laboratory of Evolutionary Genetics at Université de Neuchâtel, Switzerland.
 I received my PhD in Evolutionary Genetics with Dr. Alex Hayward at the University of Exeter in 2022, where I was supported by the BBSRC SWBio Doctoral Training Partnership.